siemens/embb/doc/tutorial/application/README.md

 ### Windows

-Go to ffmeg.org and download a developer package and the shared libraries.
-Extract them to a directory of your choosing.
+Go to https://ffmpeg.org/ and download a developer package as well as the shared libraries.
+Extract them to a directory of your choice.
 Edit CMakeLists.txt and set FFMPEG_DIR to the directory containing the lib and include folders from the developer package.